-3.6 Charges for late cancellation of assignments
+3.7 Charges for late cancellation of assignments

 WNA & HMR have a duty of contract to clients, to ensure that a first class and reliable service is delivered at all times.
-There are financial penalties imposed on WNA & HMR, which will need to be passed down to the relevant member cancelling the shift at such short notice.
-(Penalties can be waived at discretion by the Bookings Manager/Director of Nursing on a discretionary case-by-case basis).
+There are financial penalties imposed on WNA & HMR, which will be passed down to the relevant member(s) cancelling the shift at such short notice.
+You must provide at least 4 hours' notice if you are unable to work and ideally over 8 hours to avoid a possible financial penalty.

+(Penalties can be waived at the discretion of the Bookings Manager/Director of Nursing on a discretionary case-by-case basis).
+Please note, establishments do place bans on members that constantly cancel.